angarsky/diveintopython/learn/variables/variable-import.md

 ## Example of a Variable Import from a File

-To import a variable from another file in Python, you need to use the `import` statement.
+To import a variable in Python, you need to use the `import` statement.
 Suppose you have a Python file named `file1.py` which contains a variable named `my_variable`.

 ```python
 # file2.py